xanushkasrivastavax/xanushkasrivastavax/README.md

 - 👋 Hi, I’m @xanushkasrivastavax
 - 👀 I’m interested in Data Structures and Algorithm and Development.
-- 🌱 I’m currently learning Full Stack Development and Data Science
+- 🌱 I’m currently learning Full Stack Development
 - 📫 How to reach me
     my git